rafaelldi/diagnostics-client-plugin/Writerside/topics/Counters-and-Metrics.md

 ![Monitor counters dialog](counters-dialog.png){ width="450" }

-In the opened dialog:
+{style="narrow"}
+Process

-- `Process` — you can change the target process.
+: You can change the target process.

+Refresh interval
+: Delay between counter value updates.

+Stop
-- `Refresh interval` — delay between counter value updates.
+: Delay between counter value updates.

+Refresh interval
-- `Stop` — you can choose to stop monitoring by manually calling the `Stop` action or automatically after a certain period of time.
+: You can choose to stop monitoring by manually calling the `Stop` action or automatically after a certain period of time.

+Providers
-- `Providers` — a comma-separated list of counter providers.
-Each provider contains of its name and, optionally, list of metrics `provider-name[metric1,metric2]`.
+: A comma-separated list of counter providers.
+Each provider contains its name and, optionally, a list of metrics `provider-name[metric1,metric2]`.
 If the list of metrics is not specified, all metrics from that provider will be shown.

 `Providers` is the field where you specify which counters you want to monitor.
 The default is `System.Runtime` and it includes some basic counters such as `cpu-usage`, `gc-heap-size`, etc. A full list of its counters can be found in the